-The NCAA grant will be used to develop a comprehensive educational/outreach program called Dons: Do Something About It to reduce problem drinking and its negative consequences.
-The program will target the USF general student population, with a special focus on male freshmen students, male student-athletes, and, to a lesser extent, ROTC cadets, and sorority and fraternity members.
+The NCAA grant was used to develop a comprehensive educational/outreach program called Dons: Do Something About It to reduce problem drinking and its negative consequences.
+The program targeted the USF general student population, with a special focus on male freshmen students, male student-athletes, and, to a lesser extent, ROTC cadets, and sorority and fraternity members.

 Dons: Do Something About It will achieve its goals by:

 - Training five peer educators to conduct educational workshops, Brief Motivational Interventions, campus outreach (including tabling at events), and a social norming campaign